Harry Catterick: Everton

 Catterick took over from Johnny Carey in April 1961.
 He soon began to motivate the team and made some astute signings.
 Under his authoritarian guidance, Everton won the First Division championship in the 1962–63 season and the 1966 FA Cup Final.
 Although he narrowly lost the 1968 FA Cup Final, the same young team eventually dominated the 1969–70 season, winning the First Division again, one point short of a record points total.
 Catterick upheld Everton's tradition of cultured, attacking football.

+Alex Young had described Catterick as "Hellish" to play for, and on leaving the club in 1968 Young had a gentleman’s agreement for a £1,000 settlement, however when he approached Catterick for the money the manager laughed in his face, and told him "let that be a lesson to you, son: Get everything in writing".

 Many tipped Everton to dominate the 1970s under Catterick.
 However, a dip in the team's morale saw Everton struggle in the league the following season.
 The sale of Alan Ball to Arsenal in December 1971 came as a surprise to supporters.
 The struggle by a previously great team seriously affected Catterick's health, and he suffered a severe heart attack on 5 January 1972 near Sheffield after watching the League Cup semi-final between West Ham United and Stoke City.
 He spent 14 days in hospital in Sheffield, being discharged on 19 January, and returned later that season, but later said that he felt it took him twelve months to fully recover.

 He was persuaded to accept a non-executive role at the club on 11 April 1973 by chairman John Moores.
 He held that role until becoming manager of Preston North End in August 1975.
 It was a role he remained in up to May 1977.
 In the Summer of 1977 Catterick wrote to the FA inquiring about the England managerial vacancy but never received a reply.
 After that Catterick worked as a scout for Southampton under the management of Lawrie MacMenemy.